Tag Archives: English

 See also: Steve Kellerman, “Introduction,” Charles Ashleigh, The Rambling Kid (2004); Kevin Morgan, Gidon Cohen, and Andrew Flinn, Communists and British Society, 1920-1991 (2007); Lisa A. Kirschenbaum, International Communism and the Spanish Civil War: Solidarity and Suspicion (2015)

-Joseph Aukstuolis
+Joseph Kyauskas Aukstuolis

 Aurelio Vincente Azuara (Vicente Azuara)

 Born Spain, 1884.
 Laborer, miner, editor.
 Migrated to Mexico 1907, then to US 1912.
 Joined IWW 1913, became unofficial organizer for it.
 In Los Angeles, edited unofficial Spanish-language IWW paper El Rebelde (1916-17).
 Arrested Los Angeles September 1917; defendant at federal IWW trial; sentenced to 20 years and $10,000 fine.
 Sentence commuted on condition of deportation to Spain 1923.
-Subsequent activities unknown.

 INS file 54616/48